Fostering healthy relationships as the journey expands.

 Money is a force, a power.

 It can hurt.
-It can sabotage relationships, enable addiction, deter honesty, and re-enforce the power imbalances that we want to undo between us.
+It can sabotage relationships, enable addiction, deter honesty, and reinforce the power imbalances that we want to undo between us.

 It can also help.
 It can pay off debt, remove massive barriers, purchase communication possibilities, provide needed materials, and wrap a vulnerable life with tangible favor.

 Money can degrade the relationships we are building.
-Money can also dignify, when used carefully in ways we’ll outline this month.
+Money can also dignify, when used thoughtfully in ways we’ll outline this month.

 RELATIONSHIP OVER RESOURCES